Caching Expensive Queries with MATERIALIZED VIEWs

 by Christoph Schiessl on PostgreSQL

 PostgreSQL 9.3 introduced a new feature called MATERIALIZED VIEWs, and this article explains how to use it based on a contrived example.
-Let's assume you are working on a small database to keep track of your customers and the invoices you send them.
+Let's assume you are working on a database to keep track of your customers and the invoices you send them.
 Currently, your database consists of three tables:

 postgres=# CREATE TABLE customers (